ChouicGames/react-native-images-to-native-images/README.md

 Now you can import your Svg/Jpg images in the folder 'images'.

 **WARNING :
-Your images name must be in lower case, without spaces, and without '-'.
+Your images names must be in lower case, without spaces, and without '-'.
 Only "_" are accepted.
 You can add numbers.**

 **For example, this name is right : 'my_super_image.svg' But this name isn't right : 'My-Super image.svg'**

-**If you want to convert in Jpg, your images must be an Jpg (This module will just resize your image for every scales**
+**If you want to convert in Jpg, your images must be a Jpg (This module will just resize your image for every scale**

-For every images in the folder, you have to add the name in 'types.ts' > enum Files.
+For every image in the folder, you have to add the name of 'types.ts' > enum Files.
 You can replace the default values of default images.

 ```js
 export enum Files {